Fellowship applications are now closed. All applicants will be notified via email by July 7, 2019.

 Much of the program lies in learning from your cohort members, being willing to accept constructive criticism, and being open and mature to others’ cultural viewpoints.

-At the end of the program, one cohort which exhibits the most passion, collaborative ability, and potential for growth will be selected for a $300 monetary stipend, to be divided evenly among the fellows.
-The money will allow them to pursue arts-related projects or jumpstart organizations dedicated to the enrichment of the humanities.
+At the end of the program, three fellows who exhibit the most passion, collaborative ability, and potential for growth will be selected for a $100 monetary stipend.
+Although small, we hope that this mini-scholarship will allow them to pursue arts-related projects or jumpstart organizations dedicated to the enrichment of the humanities.

 • Please email all applications to email@example.com with the subject line “Discipline_Name.” i.e. Writing_William Faulkner.